 Should I take the ACT again?

-Did you know that 57% of students who take the ACT more than once increase their score?
+Did you know that the majority of students who take the ACT more than once increase their score?

 Not convinced?
 Here are some additional reasons you should consider retesting: